Month 1: Building the Baseline

 This month had a few technical adventures (and minor facepalms):

 • Redirects: Discovered that my early /writing page was still live in Prismic, and it was indexed.
 It didn’t break anything, but it bothered me.
-I learned how to set up proper 301 redirects in Next.js — lesson logged.
+I learned how to set up proper 301 redirects in Next.js.

-• Favicons: I built dynamic light/dark favicons via Next.js metadata (SVG-based), which browsers loved… but search engines apparently didn’t.
-Looks like I’ll need a static /favicon file too.
+• Favicons: I built dynamic light and dark favicons with SVG metadata.
+Browsers loved them.
+Search engines didn’t.
+Looks like I’ll need a static favicon file as well.

-• Indexing: The homepage title and description took almost four weeks to update after launch — an unexpected delay, but part of the learning curve for a new domain.
+• Indexing delays: Homepage metadata (title and description) took almost four weeks to update in Google.
+Unexpected, but part of life with a new domain.

 • Analytics: I enabled Vercel Speed Insights and Vercel Analytics and started configuring PostHog for deeper engagement tracking.
 (Still early days there.)